The Master of Science (Environmental and Life Sciences) degree (MELS) is an interdisciplinary program that provides students with the following:

 - Training in the application of life and environmental science technologies.

-Prior to applying to the Master of Science (Environmental and Life Sciences) degree program, students should consult with the Co-ordinator of Graduate Studies (MELS) and one of the faculty members in the core Departments (Biology, Chemistry, Geography, and Geology) or the Environmental Science program for information about available projects and supervisors.
+Prior to applying to the Master of Science (Environmental and Life Sciences) degree program, students should consult with the Co-ordinator of Graduate Studies (MELS) and one of the faculty members in the core Departments (Applied Disaster and Emergency Studies, Biology, Chemistry, Geography, and Geology) or the Environmental Science program for information about available projects and supervisors.

 - A list of current Faculty from these Departments available to supervise MELS students is provided here.